Pl4zum8tic-n2gare/Pl4zum8tic-n2gare/README.md

  ★feel tree to interact or be buddies i like chilling & idm!
 ★｡i love anime! esp action & silly ones i love those ! -no romance srru!
 ˚★eya click my 100281938 links thank u you'll learn more !
-★⋆ alright plasma out that is all BYEeE ~
+★⋆ alright plasma out that is all BYE ~

-Skill: pretty much a social networker starter but cool! ⋆
+Skill: pretty much a social networker starter not to intresting ! ⋆

--- ✮ I’m currently working on more discord servers mainly animes reccomend some ( has to be fairly trending)
+- ✮ I’m currently working on more discord servers mainly animes reccomend some ( has to be fairly trending)
 - ✰ I’m currently learning more social networking hehhh a --✮ Ask me about ANYTHING! - ..no nsfw...
 - ✰ How to reach me: mainly discord -